Multiple-shot and unambiguous discrimination of von Neumann measurements: Proof of Theorem

-In this appendix we will quote two lemmas from \cite{puchala2018strategies} which contribute the main part of the proof of Theorem~\ref{th:parallel}.
+In this appendix we will begin with quoting two lemmas from \cite{puchala2018strategies} which contribute the main part of the proof of Theorem~\ref{th:parallel}.
 The first lemma states that a function $|\Tr(\rho UE)|$ has a saddle point.
 The second lemma gives an equivalent condition to the existence of the saddle point and presents the form of the optimal state.
+Then, we present the proof of Theorem \ref{th:parallel} and a short discussion about the amount of entanglement needed for the discrimination.

 \begin{lemma}[Lemma 4 from~\cite{puchala2018strategies}] Let us fix a unitary matrix $U \in \UU_d$.
 Then,

 \end{lemma} \begin{lemma}[Lemma 5 from~\cite{puchala2018strategies}] Let us fix a unitary matrix $U \in \UU_d$ and \begin{itemize} \item $E_0 \in \diaguni_d$ and $D(E) = \min_{\rho\in \DD(\C^d)} |\Tr \rho UE|$,